Written by: Dr. Shelly Messer, Medical Director – Red Mountain Weight Loss®

 As women enter the menopausal transition, ovarian function begins to decline.
 The ovaries produce less of a substance called Inhibin which normally would inhibit secretion of a hormone called FSH in the brain.
 Since this process is not as inhibited, FSH levels increase which stimulates the ovaries to produce more estrogen.
 In time, this process burns out the ovarian follicles resulting in an eventual decline in output of estrogen.
 With the ovary less active, the other ovarian hormones, progesterone and testosterone decline as well.

-When estrogen levels fall, the adrenal glands respond with an increase in cortisol which causes an increase in fat deposition.
-Estrogen also stimulates the process of lipolysis (fat burning) in the fat cell.
-Less fat burning occurs when there is less circulating estrogen.
+When estrogen levels fall, the adrenal glands respond with an increase in cortisol which causes an increase in fat deposition, especially around the abdomen.
+Burning of fat is also reduced when there is a decrease in circulating estrogen making it more difficult to lose that stubborn belly fat.

 What’s the big deal with these lower hormone levels?